JimDaly/ClientSideFetchXmlObjectLibraries/README.md

 the object that they are applied to.

 ##Convert from XML to object and back
-Both of these libraries provide a `Sdk.FetchXml.fromXml` static method which accept a fetchXML string and return an `Sdk.FetchXML.fetch` object with all the child objects contained within it.
+Both of these libraries provide a `Sdk.FetchXml.fetch.fromXml` static method which accept a fetchXML string and return an `Sdk.FetchXML.fetch` object with all the child objects contained within it.
 The `Sdk.FetchXml.fetch.toXml` method returns a string that is the valid fetchXml for the objects contained within it.
 So this is basically a way to deserialize and serialize the fetchXml into the `Sdk.FetchXml.fetch` object.

 ##Why two separate libraries?
+At the end of the day, both of these result in a JavaScript library.
 I wrote the JavaScript library first.
 Then I wrote the TypeScript version because more and more people have been asking for TypeScript libraries.
-Not having a lot of experience with TypeScript, I wanted to see how it could be used to get the same result I'm used to getting with JavaScript.
+Not having a lot of experience with TypeScript, I wanted to see how it could be used to get the same result I'm used to getting with plain old JavaScript.
 In the end, I was able to get the same interfaces but I had to apply some different strategies.

 For example, in JavaScript I prefer to return sealed objects because I want to eliminate the possiblity that people might add or remove the properties of the class instances.
 In Typescript I found I had to enable